-One building moved from Bayocean is referred to as the "Hicks house" because it was last owned by C.G.
+One building moved from Bayocean is referred to as the "House of Hicks" because it was last owned by C.G.
 Hicks.
 Located on the highest point of the town, at the apex of High Street, Bay Terrace, and 14th Avenue, it sat catty-corner to the Bayocean Hotel Annex.
 It's the one on the right, south of the other two, in the photo below.

 |This photo, from Tillamook County Pioneer Museum, must have been taken|

 from a hotel room on the northeast corner, looking northeast.

 Barbara Bennett said that it was known as the "House of Hicks" because they operated a catering service there.
 Joann Steffey, the daughter of A.T.
 Dolan, said Hicks also owned a restaurant by that name in Portland.
 This is confirmed by the January 1947 newsletter of the Geological Society of the Oregon Country, which held a meeting there.

 Early in 1952, Hicks accepted the inevitable and sold both houses at a salvage price to Lebeck and Sons Construction of Portland (Deed Record 134, pages 503-503), who then sold it to Mr. and Mrs. Charles Ross for $7,000, including the move (February 7, and March 27, 1952 articles in the Tillamook Headlight Herald ).
 They subcontracted Leonard Bales Construction and Morgan Burckard Plumbing to help them get the house ready to move.
 Leslie Bales was with her father the entire time, and later married Morgan's son Gus.
 She was only nine years old, but remembers being frightened by the cliff moving closer to the house each day.
 One of the photos depicts this clearly, in that the Hotel Bayocean Annex, which was to the right of the Hicks house, had already fallen 100' to the beach below.